Diogenesoftoronto/ardi/README.md

 To use the application, run the following command with your METS file paths as arguments:

+* This assumes you have added ardi to your PATH variable.
 ```sh
 ardi path1/to/metsfile.xml path2/to/metsfile.xml
 ```